Kong/kong/UPDATE.md

 $ kong reload
 ```

-Your cluster should successfully be migrated to Kong `0.5.0`.

 ##### 4. Purge your Cassandra cluster

 Finally, once Kong has restarted in 0.5.0, run the migration script again, with the `--purge` flag: